ppy/osu-web/resources/docs/source/includes/_structures.md

 #### rankLost

-When a user lost first place to another user.
+When a user loses first place to another user.

 Field     | Type
 ----------|-------------